Seven (Southern Cross Austereo): Targa Tasmania

-For the two weeks in which Targa Tasmania runs, each night Andrew Hart and Nick Duigan share the events of the day in Targa Torque, this usually airs at around 10.30 pm.
+For the two weeks in which Targa Tasmania ran, each night Andrew Hart and Nick Duigan share the events of the day in Targa Torque, this usually aired around 10.30 pm.

 Holiday at Home

-Holiday at Home is a lifestyle programme which promotes places to stay at and things to do in Tasmania.
+Holiday at Home was a national lifestyle program which promotes places to stay and things to do across the Australian eastern seaboard.
+Created by Airtrax and featuring various hosts, the program ran for several years.

 Discover Tasmania

 This show was produced by Southern Cross but was hosted by Seven Network personalities Ed Halmagyi and Tim Campbell and a mention was made about the Seven Network broadcast centre model in the village of Lower Crackpot in the Tasmazia maze complex.
-It is similar to Holiday at Home except featured more famous attractions and was arguably better quality television.
+It is similar to Holiday at Home and ran for two seasons.
 The second season saw Tim Campbell being replaced by Jack Campbell as host because Tim Campbell had moved to the Nine Network in 2008.

 Homes of Tasmania

 Homes of Tasmania is screened each year showcasing the year's award-winning homes.
 It is hosted by Nick Duigan and Andrew Hart, like Hook Line and Sinker.